Nelchois/TIL/Data_Structures/Day3.md

 Linked list : *Different with list in Python.
 Values are sotred in non-contiguous memory space.
 Each value also contains address of next value.
 It's impossible that access value by index.
-If we want access specific value we should find step by step.
+If we want access specific value we should find step by step from previous value.

+Stack has push, pop, top, len methods.
+Each method has O(1) time complexity.
+'push' is put value in Stack squentially.
+'pop' is same as 'pop' in Python list, this can delete value.
+'top' is find the last value in Stack, however doesn't delete value.
+'len' is offer the number of values in Stack.